Imagine this: Your insurance agent calls and informs you that your auto insurance policy is being canceled, offering no further explanation.

 If you experience a cancellation, look for a new policy immediately.

-"A lapse of just one day can result in a penalty and a lapse will typically cause your rates to go up," says Penny Gusner, consumer analyst with CarInsurance.com.
+"A lapse of just one day can result in a penalty, and a lapse will typically cause your rates to go up," says Penny Gusner, consumer analyst with Insure.com.

-While insurers in most states consider your credit rating when setting your rates, they cannot deny coverage based solely on your credit rating.
+While insurers in most states consider a credit-based insurance score when setting your rates, they cannot deny coverage based solely on your bad credit.

 Most insurers offer a small discount if you pay the policy in full, but they cannot require it.
 You have the right to pay for your insurance in installments.
 Insurers are allowed to charge a fee for each installment.
 (One exception is if you have a policy attached to an SR-22, which is a form that your car insurance company must file with the state to show that you have obtained -- and will maintain -- certain auto insurance coverages.)